 The station manager’s whistle.
 Stunning views from your window.
 The thrill of boarding a night train and waking up in a new city.
 We’ve all had memorable train journeys—but rail is about more than our cultural heritage and collective imagination.
 It’s also one of the greenest modes of transport around.
 Sustainable, innovative, affordable and safe for both people and goods, rail is vital to achieving the 2050 climate-neutrality target set in the European Green Deal1.

 Making rail the go-to solution

-On 29 March 2021, the European Council and the European Commission kicked off the European Year of Rail to inspire Europeans—and particularly young people—to choose rail.
-Approved by the European Parliament on 15 December 2020, this celebration aims to encourage both passengers and businesses to make rail their first choice.
-The calendar of events focuses on these key issues:
+On 29 March 2021, the European Council and the European Commission kicked off the European Year of Rail to inspire Europeans—and particularly young people—to choose the sustainable mobility offered by rail.
+Approved by the European Parliament on 15 December 2020, this celebration encourages both passengers and businesses to make trains their first choice.
+Key themes include:

 - passenger rights

 - rail’s crucial role in keeping economies moving in a crisis